SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-automated-workflows.md

 {% endhint %}

 ## Ownership Policies
-SysKit Point enables you to create and apply three types of policies that will make sure your Microsoft Teams and Microsoft 365 Groups comply with your company's policy regarding ownership:
+Syskit Point enables you to create and apply three types of policies that will make sure your Microsoft Teams and Microsoft 365 Groups comply with your company's policy regarding ownership:
 * **Minimum Number of Owners** - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, **this policy triggers an automated workflow when the team/group has fewer owners than defined in the policy settings**
 * **Maximum Number of Owners** - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, **this policy triggers an automated workflow when the team/group has more owners than defined in the policy settings**
 * **Orphaned Resources** - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, **this policy triggers an automated workflow when the team/group has no active owners**